jayshah19/Secure-analysis-of-credit-card-dataset-with-statistical-data-visualization/README.md

 # Secure-analysis-of-credit-card-dataset

 With the aid of frameworks and libraries, do early data analysis in the security sector using a credit client card dataset.
+For secure analysis, I used data of a total of 3000 males and females with the details of age, education, marital status and all their 5 past pay bills and their bill amounts.
+For statistical data visualization, I used the Seaborn library.
+The main reason for choosing seaborn is that it provides a high-level interface for drawing attractive and informative statistical graphics.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DataSet Used: